 Birth and childhood of Karna

-Kunti was excited after the boon provided by Rishi Durvasa decided to summon Surya dev – the Sun God and was handed a son with Kawach (armor) and Kundala (earring).
-Jubilant at first, the truth soon dawned on Kunti that she was now an unwed mother, looked down upon by the society and royal family.
-So as any young person would, she panicked and floated the kid on the river and forgot about him.
+Kunti was excited after the boon provided by Rishi Durvasa decided to summon Surya dev – the Sun God, and was handed a son with Kawach (armor) and Kundala (earring).
+Kunti was overjoyed at first but soon realized that she was now an unmarried mother, looked down upon by society and the royal family.
+So as any young person would, she panicked, floated the kid on the river, and forgot about him.

-Lucky for the infant, he was discovered by Adhiratha, royal charioteer for The king of Hastinapura (his mother would soon be wed into the same house).
+Lucky for the infant, he was discovered by Adhiratha, a royal charioteer for The king of Hastinapura (his mother would soon be wed into the same house).
 Addhiratha and his wife Radha pined for the child and were happy to foster the child.

 Karna thus approached Dronacharya, an established teacher who taught the Kuru princes.
 But he refused to take Karna as his student since he was not a Kshatriya.
 In those days, only Kshatriyas and Brahmins were allowed to stay with and learn archery from a teacher.
 However, according to some versions of the tale, appreciating Karna’s boldness, Drona tells Adhiratha to call his son “Karna.

-One afternoon Parashurama was tired and rested his head in Karna’s lap.
+One afternoon Parashurama was exhausted and rested his head on Karna’s lap.
 He fell asleep.
-At that time a bee flew in from somewhere.
-It settled on Karna’s thigh and began to bore Karna’s thigh.
-Karna could not attempt to drive it away as it would disturb his master.
-Despite the increasing pain Karna sat still.
-Blood began to ooze from the thigh.
+At that time, a bee flew in from somewhere.
+It settled on Karna’s thigh and began to sting Karna’s thigh.
+Karna couldn’t attempt to drive it away because it would disturb his master.
+Despite the increasing pain, Karna remained still.
+Blood began to seep from his thigh.
 When Parashurama woke up and saw the blood oozing from Karna’s wound, he at once deduced that Karna was not a Brahmin.
 Enraged, Parashurama accused Karna of stealing knowledge and cursed Karna that he would forget all the knowledge required to wield the Brahamastra.

-His was a life with insults and curses and lived most of his life trying to overcome them and eventually sacrificing his Dharma for the sake of loyalty and gratitude.
+He was constantly insulted and cursed, living most of his life trying to overcome these.
+He eventually sacrificed his Dharma for loyalty and gratitude.

 Karna and the Curses